Kirthiraj24/Extension-project-ai-word-dictionary-/README.md

 Select "AI Dictionary Lookup" from the context menu.

-A pop-up will appear with the word’s meaning, pronunciation, synonyms, antonyms, and example sentences.
+A pop-up will appear with the word’s meaning, pronunciation, synonyms, antonyms, translation and example sentences.

 Use the Bookmark feature to save words for later review.